Hjarterhex/Writeups/HHCTF_2022/Mobile Forensics/Which app is it.md

 ![Cocoa time](../img/which_app_1.png)

 This means that the timestamp is in Cocoa core format.
-If we convert the Cocoa core timestam to Human date, we get the following timestamp:
+If we convert the Cocoa core timestamp to Human date, we get the following timestamp:

 ![Converted cocoa time](../img/which_app_2.png)